sst/sst/www/docs/learn/create-a-new-project.md

 ---

+## Editor integration

+While `sst start` is starting up, let's open your project in your code editor.
+We are using VS Code in our case.

+SST is designed to integrate really well with your code editor.
+It features automatic support for:

+1. Breakpoint debugging
+2. Type checking
+3. Autocomplete
+4. Inline docs

+You can read more about this over on our doc on [Editor Integration](../editor-integration.md).

+---

-While we wait, let's take a look at the [project structure](project-structure.md) of an SST app and get our editor set up.
+Next, let's take a look at the [project structure](project-structure.md) of an SST app.

-And don't worry, we'll look at how the local dev environment works in the coming chapters.